Homemade Smoked Venison Sausage

 After your meat is thawed, rinse the excess blood off of it.

-If your meat isn’t already cut into one-inch pieces, cut it now.
+If your venison isn’t already cut into one-inch pieces, cut it now.
 It’ll make grinding easier.

 Next, rinse the casings under cold water to remove the salt from them.
 Then soak them in warm water for about one hour, while you are grinding your venison.